FAQs: Getting Started for Transfer Students

 Am I required to provide an official transcript(s) for previous education if I plan to enroll as a nondegree-seeking student or if I will audit courses? +

 Yes.
-All applicants planning to enroll in courses at UMGC must provide evidence of high school completion (or its equivalent) or 24 transferable college credits to enroll beyond two terms after admission.
+All applicants planning to enroll in courses at UMGC must provide evidence of high school completion (or its equivalent) or 30 college credits (for those who applied on or after March 30, 2020) to enroll beyond two terms after admission.

 This does not include current students of the University System of Maryland or F-1 students visiting from another institution who receive written permission from their home institution to enroll at UMGC for transfer credit purposes.
 In either of these cases, we do not require official transcripts; however, unofficial transcripts might be required to confirm that prerequisites are met for specific courses, when needed.